 In 2017, the famous Geminid meteor shower will put on a fantastic show!
 After being washed out by the “supermoon” in 2016, there will be no moonlight to interfere this year.
-Mark your calendars for the night of December 13 when the bright Geminds peak with over a meteor a minute!
+Mark your calendars for the night of December 13, when the bright Geminids peak with over a meteor a minute!

 The Geminid meteor shower is one of the most active and reliable meteor showers of the year!
 It is unique because the meteors are visible all night long, since the constellation Gemini arises just an hour or two after nightfall.
 Most meteor showers require you to wait until midnight for the best viewing.

-The Geminds occurs every year from about December 4 to 16, peaking the night of December 13 into the morning of December 14.
-This is the shower’s “maximum” or time when the most meteors per hour fall.
-Get more information on our Meteor Shower Calendar.
+The Geminids occur every year from about December 4 to 16, peaking the night of December 13 into the morning of December 14.
+This is the shower’s “maximum,” or time when the most meteors fall per hour.
+Get more information on our Meteor Shower Calendar page.

 The constellation Gemini is the radiant of the Geminid meteor shower, which means that it is the meteor shower’s point of origin.
 The Geminid meteors will appear to fall away from the constellation Gemini.
 Geminid meteors can be seen all night long because Gemini rises so early, and Gemini is at its highest point (offering optimal viewing) a little after midnight.
 Because the sun sets so early in December, the meteor shower is in full swing by 9 p.m.

 What is a Meteor?

 Meteors occur when the Earth rushes through a stream of dust and debris left behind by a passing comet.
 When the bits strike the Earth’s upper atmosphere, friction with the air causes each particle to heat and burn up.
 We see the result as a meteor.
 Learn more about meteor showers.